RALLY RACC CATALUNYA

-|RallyRACC - Rally de Espana|
+|RallyRACC Catalunya - Rally de España|

-- Two days of asphalt are blended with a day of primarily gravel.
+- Only mixed surface round of the season as two days of asphalt are blended with a day of primarily gravel.

 - Drivers must quickly adapt their driving style to an overnight change in road surface.

-- Fast, smooth sweeping asphalt is comparable to a race circuit in its characteristics.
+- Fast, smooth, sweeping asphalt is comparable to a race circuit in its characteristics.